Munich massacre: Criticism

+West German report after the attack

+On 20 September, the West German report was published.
+It examined three key aspects: security measures in Munich and the Olympic Village, efforts to release the hostages without force, and the police operation at the Olympic Village and Fürstenfeldbruck airbase.
+The report noted warnings of potential terrorist attacks during the Olympics, though none specifically targeted Israelis.
+It described contacts with Israeli representatives about the security of the Israeli Olympic team, indicating no dissatisfaction with the arrangements.
+The authors concluded that, given the terrorists' intent, even significant security reinforcements would not have prevented the attack on the Israelis.

+The second section reviewed the efforts to release the hostages, concluding that a rescue without force or flying them to Cairo was impossible, partly due to Israel's refusal to release Palestinian prisoners.
+The third section examined the airbase operation, raising operational questions but finding no fault with the police.
+The Bundestag Interior Committee adopted these conclusions, resulting in no disciplinary actions or removals.

+The significant differences between the Israeli and German assessments of the operation led to a wave of claims and counter-claims following the release of reports by Mossad chief Zamir and the German authorities.
+The Israeli Foreign Ministry summarised these differences, highlighting major discrepancies between the West German report and the comments by Zamir and Ben-Horin.
+Director-General Mordechai Gazit sent this summary to Meir.

+On 22 September, Zamir also reported to the Knesset Foreign Affairs and Defence Committee.
+He explained that while the West German authorities had a plan and were fully committed to rescuing the hostages, they struggled to improvise and adapt to the unfolding events.
+This inability to find solutions as the events were occurring partially contributed to the operation's failure.

 Aftermath

-The bodies of the five Palestinian attackers—Afif, Nazzal, Chic Thaa, Hamid and Jawad—killed during the Fürstenfeldbruck gun battle were delivered to Libya, where they received heroes' funerals and were buried with full military honours.
+The bodies of the five Palestinian attackers—Afif, Nazzal, Chic Thaa, Hamid, and Jawad were delivered to Libya, where they received heroes' funerals and were buried with full military honours.
 On 8 September, Israeli planes bombed ten PLO bases in Syria and Lebanon in response to the massacre, killing a reported 200 militants and 11 civilians.

-The three surviving Black September gunmen had been arrested after the Fürstenfeldbruck gunfight, and were being held in a Munich prison for trial.
+The three surviving Black September gunmen had been arrested and were being held in a Munich prison for trial.
 On 29 October, Lufthansa Flight 615 was hijacked and threatened to be blown up if the Munich attackers were not released.
 Safady and the Al-Gasheys were immediately released by West Germany, receiving a tumultuous welcome when they touched down in Libya and (as seen in One Day in September) giving their own firsthand account of their operation at a press conference broadcast worldwide.

-Further international investigations into the Lufthansa Flight 615 incident have produced theories of a secret agreement between the German government and Black September release of the surviving terrorists in exchange for assurances of no further attacks on Germany.
+Further international investigations into the Lufthansa Flight 615 incident have produced theories of a secret agreement between the German government and Black September on the release of the surviving terrorists in exchange for assurances of no further attacks on Germany.